SKYLINK: Scalable and Resilient Link Management in LEO Satellite Network: Problem Formulation

 Our objective is to find a link management solution that minimizes the average cost given by a weighted sum of delay and drop rate.
 This formulation ensures that the network operates efficiently by avoiding trade-offs where reducing delay significantly increases data loss or minimizing drop rate causes excessive delays.
 To rigorously define the problem, we first introduce necessary definitions.

 The drop rate $\zeta_{v,t}$ of a node $v$ in time slot $t$ is defined as

 where $\tilde{R}_{v,t}={R^\mathrm{s}_{v,t}}/{R^\mathrm{g}_{v,t}}$ is the share of traffic that was successfully routed to the internet. $R^\mathrm{s}_{v,t}$ is the actual amount of user data traffic successfully routed to the internet and ${R^\mathrm{g}_{v,t}}$ is defined in \refeq{eq:userdata}.
+We do not consider single packets.
+Drop rates are computed directly at the rate level in our stream-based model.
+This modeling choice allows us to scale to hundreds of satellites and tens of millions of users while preserving the congestion, buffering, and delay phenomena that drive routing decisions.
 Data streams are dropped due to low link capacity, whenever they are transmitted in a loop, if they reach a node without outgoing links, or if their delay exceeds the maximum tolerable delay $T_\mathrm{max}$.

 The {propagation} delay $D^\mathrm{Tx}_{(v,w),t} \in \mathbb{R^+}$ for the link between $v \in \mathcal{N}$ and $w\in \mathcal{N}\cup \mathcal{M}$ is approximated as

 {For simplicity, the propagation delay $D^\mathrm{Tx}_{v,t}$ of the fiber optic link between ground station $v$ and the internet is modeled as a random variable drawn from a uniform distribution, with fluctuations introduced by Gaussian noise in each time slot.
 While the choice of ground station does influence the actual delay, this effect is beyond the scope of this work.}